Emjayosee/19_React_Employee_Directory/README.md

     5. How to deploy a site to GitHub Pages using the [Create React App docs for deployment.]
     (https://create-react-app.dev/docs/deployment/#github-pages).

+    6. There are good instructions on table in react here https://react-table.tanstack.com/docs/quick-start.

+    7. Another good example of sorting is from 6 link  useSortBy.

 # 05 Further improvements to make:

 The following items should be considered for future enhancements, time and budget permitting: